Linuxfabrik/monitoring-plugins/INSTALL.md

 #### SELinux

-On RHEL and derivatives, the `linuxfabrik-monitoring-plugins-selinux` sub-package loads a policy module with the rules the plugins need in enforcing mode.
+On RHEL 8 and 9, the `linuxfabrik-monitoring-plugins-selinux` sub-package loads a policy module with the rules the plugins need in enforcing mode.
 No extra steps are required.

 The module does not label anything.
 The labels come from the SELinux policy of the distribution, which puts everything below `/usr/lib64/nagios/plugins` into